Artificial hip joint: When is the right time?

 • Groin pain: Pain in the groin area or thigh that increases with walking movements.

-• Radiating pain: Complaints that radiate to the knee or lower back.
+• Radiating pain: Discomfort that radiates to the knee or lower back.

 2. Mobility restrictions